Barometer Initiative in Colombia Leadership Team

 Tatiana Menjura Roldán

-Tatiana Menjura Roldán is a researcher for the Barometer Initiative in Colombia and monitors commitments related to the Development Programs with a Territorial Focus (PDET) and the National Comprehensive Program for the Substitution of Crops Used for Illicit Purposes (PNIS).
-Tatiana is a public administrator and has a Master of Arts in Governance and Development from the University of Duisburg-Essen, Germany.
-She has worked as a consultant and researcher in public policies related to the protection of vulnerable populations (victims of the internal armed conflict in Colombia and migrants)
+Tatiana Menjura Roldán is a researcher for the Barometer Initiative in Colombia and monitors commitments related to land access, the Development Programs with a Territorial Focus (PDET) and the National Comprehensive Program for the Substitution of Crops Used for Illicit Purposes (PNIS).
+She holds a Master’s degree in Governance and Development from the University of Duisburg-Essen (Germany) and a Bachelor’s degree in Public Administration.
+She has over ten years of experience in conflict resolution, territorial planning, and information systems management for the strengthening of public policies.
+She has worked as a consultant and researcher applying mixed-methods analysis in processes aimed at protecting vulnerable populations, including victims of the armed conflict and migrant communities, incorporating a differential approach.
+Her recent work focuses on policies for the substitution of illicit crops, interinstitutional coordination, and territorial transformation.

 Alejandro Robayo Corredor